tomjnapier/tomjnapier.github.io/_posts/2026-03-26-accessible-chatbots.md

 Let's start with announcements.
 Most of the teams I've worked with understand that dynamic content changes need to be announced by screen reader software.

-But there are a few different approaches for AI responses that you could take here.
-Which way you get the responses to be announced depends on the response.
+But there are a few possible approaches to AI responses that you could take here.
+Which way you get the responses to be announced in part depends on the response.

 ### Read the whole message

-A common approach to have screen readers announce the whole body of the response when it has loaded.
-This should work fine where the chatbot responses are short and mostly text.
-To get content to be automatically announced by screen readers, we need to be thinking about `live` regions, using ARIA.
+One approach might be to have screen readers announce the whole body of the response when it has loaded.
+This could be OK when the chatbot responses are very short and just text.
+To get content to be automatically announced by screen readers, we could use `live` regions, with ARIA.
 This will mean the user doesn't have to move keyboard focus, or the screen reader cursor to that bit of content.

+The live region announcement won't include any semantic information.
+So if there's buttons, headings, links in the changed content, the fact that they're buttons, headings or links won't be conveyed by screen readers.
+It'll be a bit like the contents were plain text.
+The semantic information will be there for screen reader users if they go to the response and read it, but it won't be part of automatic announcement.

 Here, we could add in each of the attributes we need to get screen readers to announce the new content.
 So, adding `aria-live="polite"` to have screen readers announce the new content when there's a suitable gap.
 And `aria-atomic="false"` to make sure the screen reader only reads the content that has changed.

-But we can also use another role that's built just for our use case.
-The `log` role will add what we need.
+The `log` role is another option for this.
+The log role implicitly uses `aria-live="polite"` and `aria-atomic="false"`.
+Semantically, it should be just what we need.

 What's the log role?
-"A type of live region where new information is added in meaningful order and old information may disappear [...]
+According to [the WAI-ARIA 1.2 spec](https://www.w3.org/TR/wai-aria-1.2/#log), it's "A type of live region where new information is added in meaningful order and old information may disappear [...]
 Examples include chat logs."

-OK, perfect!
-The log role is exactly what we need.
 In our chat interface, we're adding new information in a meaningful order (prompt, then response, then follow up prompt, et cetera.)

+Here's how that would be implemented in code:

 {% code_highlight html "ARIA Log role code example" %}
 <div role="log" aria-labelledby="chat-heading">